stephenjohnlimb/boot2/AgileEmailValidationDevelopment.md

 So all of this (including writing this waffle) took a couple of hours.
 That's pretty Agile.

-The smaller, more single function, isolated and composed your classes and functions are the more you can just move them around.
+The smaller, more single function, isolated and composed your classes and functions are; the more you can just move them around.
 Also, if you focus on test driven development - you can focus on the isolation and get teams to do parallel development and then plug it all together as it's done.